 Entry at 16+

-The application form for admission to the Sixth Form in September 2013 is here.
+The application form for admission into the Sixth Form for 2014 is here.

 The two years of the Sixth Form each have about 125 pupils of whom the vast majority has been in the school since entry at 11+.
 However, we welcome applications for admission from boys from other schools in and around Birmingham.
 On average, between six and ten boys join the school in the Sixth Form each year.